neoforged/Documentation/docs/resources/server/tags.md

 Tags are located at `data/<tag_namespace>/tags/<registry_path>/<tag_path>.json` for Minecraft registries, and `data/<tag_namespace>/tags/<registry_namespace>/<registry_path>/<tag_path>.json` for non-Minecraft registries.
 For example, to modify the `minecraft:planks` item tag, you would place your tag file at `data/minecraft/tags/item/planks.json`.

 :::info
-Unlike most other NeoForge data files, NeoForge-added tags do not use the `neoforge` namespace.
+Unlike most other NeoForge data files, NeoForge-added tags do generally not use the `neoforge` namespace.
 Instead, they use the `c` namespace (e.g. `c:ingots/gold`).
 This is because the tags are unified between NeoForge and the Fabric mod loader, at the request of many modders developing on multiple loaders.

+There are a few exceptions to this rule for some tags that tie closely into NeoForge systems.
+This includes many [damage type][damagetype] tags, for example.
 :::

 Overriding tag files is generally additive instead of replacing.
 This means that if two datapacks specify tag files with the same id, the contents of both files will be merged (unless otherwise specified).
 This behavior sets tags apart from most other data files, which instead replace any and all existing values.